Panic Attack Treatment & Relief

 Panic Attack Treatment & Relief in DC & Virginia Telehealth

-It feels like a medical emergency: one moment you are fine, and then out of the blue, your heart is racing, the world slides sideways, and a wave of pure terror convinces you that something is catastrophically wrong.
+It feels like a medical emergency: one moment you’re fine, and then out of nowhere your heart is racing, the world slides sideways, and a wave of pure terror convinces you that something is catastrophically wrong.

-I help you understand that while a panic attack is terrifying, it is not dangerous.
-Together, we work to recalibrate your body’s survival instinct so you can stop fearing your own sensations and get your life back.
+Here’s what I want you to know: a panic attack is terrifying, but it is not dangerous.
+Together, we work to recalibrate your body’s survival instinct so you can stop fearing your own sensations – and get your life back.

 Panic Attack Treatment & Relief in DC & Virginia Telehealth